 Latest news from Berwick U3A

-Members and non-members can check up on the majority of our activities and details of group Leaders to contact at www.u3asites.org.uk/berwick
+Members and non-members can check up on the majority of our activities, and details of group leaders to contact, on our website at www.u3asites.org.uk/berwick